kiugfractal/SEProject/Lab5.md

   This page also show comment box, and at bottom it shows chat: which shows Groups’ link (will lead to group page) and    here in the picture, it shows group chat box (this page is minimized) by clicking at top it will enlarge the page       size.
   Top of page shows name of application, a link to home page and user own name.

-3. Draw a wireframe mockup of your views (either using any online editor, MS Visio, paint or simply by hand with pen an   paper + scan) and push them to your github project.
+</h3> 3.
+Draw a wireframe mockup of your views (either using any online editor, MS Visio, paint or simply by hand with pen an   paper + scan) and push them to your github project.</h3>

 There are three pictures, first is main page, second shows online users.
 And third is individual chat.

+</h4>4.
+Describe the state transitions between the views, what views you can access from a view, and the opposite, what views lead to a specific view?</h4>

 Main page:

-4. Describe the state transitions between the views, what views you can access from a view, and the opposite, what views lead to a specific view?

-Main page:

-  While placing mouse over Online users, underneath it shows groups, clicking on groups would leads to groups’ page, or   clicking on users would lead to online users page.
+  While placing mouse over Online users, underneath it shows groups, clicking on groups would leads to groups page, or clicking on users would lead to online users page.

 Online Users: